By: Teri Thurston, Billing & Coding Advisor, PECAA

 Want Assistance With Your Billing & Coding?

-PECAA’s Billing & Coding Program helps Members learn to properly bill and code their practice’s medical and vision services with personalized consultation and exclusive customized education.
+PECAA’s Billing & Coding Program helps eye care professionals learn to properly bill and code their practice’s medical and vision services with personalized consultation and exclusive customized education.

 We would welcome the opportunity to speak with you directly to find out how we can help serve your needs.
 Please fill out an inquiry form here and a representative will be in touch with you soon.
 Or, simply e-mail Teri Thurston at firstname.lastname@example.org or by calling 503.670.9200.